Rock Steady

 Details

-Integrating sources of tension into the model and recognizing social risks with a systemic approach.
+Organizing sources of tension into a model and recognizing social risks through a systemic approach.

 Analyzing and calibrating response patterns to guide discussions with intent.